mozilla/autophone/USAGE.md

 Autophone has a number of command-line options.
 Run "python autophone.py -h" to see them.
 Some important ones are

+--test-path <testpath>: Specifies the test manifest which will load the
+                        appropriate phone test.
+Autophone will use
+                        tests/manifest.ini by default.

+--enable-unittests: Tells Autophone to download the appropriate tests.zip
+                    for each build to use when running the unittests.
+This is required when running the unittests.

 --restarting: By default Autophone starts with no knowledge of any devices.
               It creates a local cache as devices register with it.
 This option preserves that cache when restarting.